RuiFSP/mlops-2025-final_project/README.md

 - **[DataTalks.Club](https://datatalks.club/)** for the excellent MLOps Zoomcamp course
 - **[Alexey Grigorev](https://github.com/alexeygrigorev)** and the course instructors for their comprehensive MLOps training
 - **MLOps Zoomcamp community** for support, discussions, and shared learning experiences
-- **Premier League** for providing the match data that powers this system
-- **Open source communities** behind MLflow, Prefect, FastAPI, and other tools that made this project possible

 ---